markcs/Footy-Radio/README.md

 # Footy Radio

 An open-source Android radio app tailored for Australian football fans.
-Stream Melbourne's major radio stations and catch live AFL scores — all in one place.
+Stream radio stations and catch live AFL scores — all in one place - with Android Auto support.

 Forked from [Swift Radio Android](https://github.com/fethica/Swift-Radio-Android) by Fethi, built with Kotlin, Jetpack Compose, and Media3.